Blondes for Danger

 Blondes for Danger is a 1938 British thriller film directed by Jack Raymond and starring Gordon Harker and Enid Stamp-Taylor.
-It was made at Beaconsfield Studios for release by British Lion.
+It was written by Gerald Elliot and made at Beaconsfield Studios for release by British Lion.
 The film's sets were designed by the art director Norman G. Arnold.

-Premise
+Plot

 London cabbie Alf Huggins finds himself caught up in the world of espionage and assassination.
 When a British executive's monopoly of the oil industry is threatened, Alf is set up as the patsy for his attempt on a Middle-Eastern Prince's life.